Petzl solutions for workers over 100 kg

 The requirements of the standards only partly cover the consequences of a fall of a 100 to 140 kg user (including equipment)

-Petzl has done a series of tests for masses up to 140 kg and offers three solutions to the forces generated on the equipment and the user.
+Petzl has carried out a series of tests for masses up to 140 kg and offers three solutions suitable for the forces generated on the equipment and the user.

 The fall of a 140 kg mass increases the energy on the system by 40 %, compared to that of a 100 kg user.
 If the equipment is unable to absorb this extra energy, two solutions are possible: use equipment with higher energy absorption capacity, or change the work situation to reduce the potential fall height.